-Each course stands alone as a unit of study and is not dependent upon prerequisite training.
+Each course stands alone as a unit of study unless prerequisite is required as noted by the asterisk (\) in the below outline.
 A student may enter the program at the beginning of any course and continue through the sequence until completion of all courses.

 Career and Life Development (AH100) is required for any residential students and is taken Monday through Thursday from 8:00am to 1:00pm or 5:30pm to 10:30pm.
-Dental related courses meet 20 hours per week.
+Dental related courses meet 20 hours per week